Ground measurements of the gravitational redshift questioned:re-establishing the physical bases

-Even if unable to look inside the EE, the Observer $\rm{O_{FE}}$ can tell that the Elevator, its Observer and the TMs maintain their positions for the entire duration of the fall, by reasoning as follows. $\rm{O_{FE}}$ knows that the EE is an accelerated non inertial system with acceleration $\vec g_{_\oplus}$.
+Even if unable to look inside the EE, the Observer $\rm{O_{FE}}$ can tell that the Observer $\rm{O_{EE}}$ and the TMs remain at rest inside the Elevator for the entire duration of the fall, by reasoning as follows. $\rm{O_{FE}}$ knows that the EE is an accelerated non inertial system with acceleration $\vec g_{_\oplus}$.
 Therefore, at any point inside the Elevator there must be an inertial force (proportional to the inertial mass $ m^i $) equal and opposite to the gravitational one (proportional to the gravitational mass $ m^g $).
 He concludes that the equation of motion inside EE is:

 hence, with H2 ($ m^i=m^g $):

 and therefore the TMs remain at rest inside EE.